klauso/PLT2012/exercises/G.markdown

 Hand in

 - anytime
-- as a single .scala or .pdf file to pllecture@informatik, or
+- as a single Scala, Markdown or PDF file to pllecture@informatik, or
 - in paper form during lectures or exercise sessions.

 Solution will be posted before 10.12.12, 1000 hrs.